hmdlab/DeepRaccess/README.md

 ## 2. Train (Skip this section if you only want to make predictions)
 #### 2.1 Data preparation
 Training data can be artificially created.
-Create fasta files like the sequence directory of sample_data.
+Create fasta files like the sequence directory of `sample_data`.
-Use an existing accessibility prediction tool (e.g. Raccess) to create a csv file like the accessiblity directory of sample_data.
+Use an existing accessibility prediction tool (e.g. Raccess) to create a csv file like the accessiblity directory of `sample_data`.

 #### 2.2 Model training